[0005] Network Boot Infrastructure Implementation on Google Cloud

 UEFI HTTP Boot Endpoints (2-3 days)

-- Kernel and initrd streaming from Cloud Storage
+GET /boot.ipxein iPXE format) - Kernel and initrd streaming endpoints (

 - Boot script templating with machine-specific parameters